 4. Hypothetical scenarios

-Hypothetical or ‘what if’ questions are fairly low-stress for the candidate but also challenge the individual to demonstrate creativity and confidence.
-(Depending on your company culture, you can get pretty bizarre with these questions.)
+Hypothetical or ‘what if’ questions are fairly low-stress for the candidate but also challenge the individual to demonstrate creativity and confidence (depending on your company culture, you can get pretty unique with these questions).

 - Your team is giving a presentation in two hours and one member just called in sick.
 What do you do?